instafluff0/C3X_Districts/Renderer/docs/retained_renderer_plan.md

 busy idle screen.
 It does not yet sustain the full 15 Hz publication cadence;
 that gap is the city/improvement composition budget identified above.

-**Selected next experiment:** add a benchmark-only static-object composition split for the no-water path.
+**Current implementation target:** add a benchmark-only static-object composition split for the no-water path.
 Translate/copy the immutable terrain front, redraw only the newly exposed strip, and independently invalidate city/improvement/ resource bounds.
 Measure object compilation, strip composition, and publication